hermstadalex/UCSDroboIEEE/_posts/2015-11-27-picking-chassis.markdown

 ---
 layout: post
 title:  "Practice #7: Picking a Chassis and Peripherals"
-date:   2015-11-29
+date:   2015-11-23
 categories: jekyll update
 ---

 During practice #7 on Monday, November 23, the hardware and peripherals teams discussed their ideas and thought processes for what type of chassis and sensors we should consider for our project.
+To help with the vagueness of the project and the progress, Alec distributed the first six practice's powerpoints.
+Karina also submitted Google Forms for people to submit their information for the website biographies.

 ## Chassis Selection